paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/introduction.md

 - Paperclip wrangles any messy CSS you have by keeping it scoped, and covered for visual regression tests.
 - Product development moves faster since UI development is faster in Paperclip (developers don't have to wait for their code to compile).
-- Paperclip gives developers complete freedom to write HTML & CSS however they want, and without the need for BEM, SNACSS, and other styling patterns.
+- Paperclip gives developers complete freedom to write HTML & CSS however they want, and without the need for BEM, SMACSS, and other styling patterns.

 ### But I'm already using with Tailwind / Bulma / Bootstrap / etc.